AlannaBurke/Code-Samples/posts.md

 ### Writings
-Everything I've written can be found [here](https://chromatichq.com/blog/author/Alanna%20Burke).
+All of the blog posts I've written can be found [here](https://chromatichq.com/blog/author/Alanna%20Burke).

 #### Code Standards Series:
 1. [Drupal Code Standards: What Are They?](https://chromatichq.com/blog/drupal-code-standards-what-are-they)